helenmurugan/the-groomers-network/TESTING.md

 ![CSS Validator](documentation/css.jpg)

 ### JavaScript
 A small amount of JavaScript was used for Messages in base.html.
-This raised eight errors in [JSHint Validator](https://jshint.com/), which I will go on to fix at a later date.
+This raised two wearnings in [JSHint Validator](https://jshint.com/), which I will go on to fix at a later date.
 Given such a small amount of JS was used and it passed in terms of functionality, this was not deemed a priority, within the time available.<br>
 ![JS Validator](documentation/js.jpg)

 ### Python